Raoufe-Rezai/Project-Management-Dashboard-Back/README.md

-# Project Management Site - Back
+# Project Management Dashboard - Back

 The Project Management Dashboard is a web-based tool for managing projects, tasks and access control.
 It allows users to assign tasks, track progress, and collaborate efficiently with role-based access control.
 Ideal for streamlining workflows and enhancing team productivity.